Updated March 2020

-Members of the Production Guild will not behave in any way which will bring the PG or any members into disrepute.
+Members of the Production Guild must not behave in any way which could bring the PG or any members into disrepute..

-Members must warrant they can perform the services that are required for the grade in which they are represented, and must ensure they are represented in the grade in which they are working.
+Members must warrant they can perform the services that are required for the grade in which they are represented and must ensure they are represented in the grade in which they are working and eligible for.

-For more information on the specific requirements of membership, please visit the membership pages of our website www.productionguild.com/eligibility-criteria
+For more information on the specific requirements of membership, please visit the membership pages of our website:

 PG MEMBER RULES

-Membership is offered on an annual basis only (April to March), and if a member wishes to resign, cancellation of their membership will be implemented from the next April 1st .
+Membership is offered on an annual basis only (April to March), and if a member wishes to cancel their membership, it will be implemented from the next 1st April.

-If a member does not work on the whole length of a production, they must specify the length of time that they did work on it.
+If a member does not work on the whole length of a production, they must specify the length of time that they did work on it on their profile page.

-Members in the UK are required to register to Gocardless scheme to make direct debit payments to PG, which allows for timely payments.
-Members are also asked to maintain these details throughout the year.
+Members in the UK are required to register to Gocardless scheme to make direct debit payments to PG.
+Members are also asked to keep these details up to date throughout the year.

-Members must ensure their profile page is regularly updated and credit listing is up to date.
+Members must ensure their profile page is regularly updated and their credit listing is up to date.

-The Production Guild values its reputation for integrity.
-Members should aspire to high levels of integrity in business practice and professional conduct that will reflect positively on the membership.
+Integrity: The Production Guild values its reputation for integrity.
+We should aspire to high levels of integrity in business practice and professional conduct that will reflect positively on the organisation and its members.

-Confidentiality in business is a general condition of employment for most companies.
-Similarly, the Production Guild requests that members keep the business of PG working groups, the PG board, committees and any other such internal groups confidential.
+Confidentiality: Confidentiality in business is a general condition of employment for most companies.
+Similarly, the Production Guild requests that members and staff keep the business of PG working groups, the PG board, committees and any other such internal groups confidential.

-Members should avoid any conflict between their personal interests and those of their employing company or the development of the UK film or TV drama industry.
-Maintenance of the Production Guild’s good name requires that those in positions of responsibility not only avoid conflicts, but also avoid any appearance of impropriety that could be open to question.
-The PG believes that an essential tenet of good management should be objectivity unaffected by factors likely to compromise good judgement.
+Conflict of Interest: PG members and staff should avoid any conflict between their personal interests and those of their employing company or the development of the UK film or TV drama industry.
+Maintenance of the Production Guild’s good name requires that those in positions of responsibility not only avoid conflicts, but also avoid any appearance of impropriety that could be open to question and compromise good judgement.

 ALCOHOL AND DRUGS

 The Production Guild believes that alcohol and drug abuse have no place in the working environment of the British Film and TV Industry.
-While acknowledging that personal liberty is important to everyone, there can be no excuse when such substances are allowed to interfere with a member's responsibility for safety and efficiency.
+Such substances must not be allowed to interfere with a member's responsibility for safety and efficiency.

 If a complaint is being made against a Production Guild member: